Complex Simplicities

 If I got down to my knees and worshipped you,

-then would you feel confounded,
+would you feel confounded,

-would tears stream down your bumpy peach cheeks,
+would tears stream down your peachy cheeks,

 would you reveal a crooked smile,

-gaps galore.
+gaps galore?

-If I could sit next to you on the school bus.
+If I could sit next to you on the school bus,

-Spew my problems like a water fountain,
+spew my problems like a water fountain,

 rest my arms on your bent knees,

-and smell your sweet vanilla perfume,
+smell your sweet vanilla perfume,

-would you let me reach into your heart and feel the tick of a
+would you let me reach into your heart,

 Don’t worry, this one isn’t potent.

-I’m not here to caress your cheek and sing sweet nothings to your ear,
+I’m not here to caress your cheek,

-I can’t make metaphors of relationships for books I don’t have the patience to read,
+I can’t make metaphors of relationships for books

-I can’t tell you unbridled thoughts that haven’t been combed through,
+I can’t tell you unbridled thoughts

-I can’t lay out a picnic with steps I don’t have,
+I can’t lay out a picnic with steps I don’t have

 and feelings I can’t feel.

-When I stare at the words,
+When I stare at the words

-Thank You.
+Thank You,

-if you feel the cold touch of my fingertips aiming for the top right of my keyboard.
+of my fingertips aiming for the top

 Do you feel the way I do?